Zheltuga Republic: Fall

 Throughout most of the course of the Zheltuga Republic's life, the officials in China did not know about its existence.
 The Russians, who knew about Zheltuga and actively cooperated with it, refused to acknowledge its existence.
 When word got to the governor of Aigun of the existence of the Republic, the governor repeatedly petitioned Baron A.N.
-Korff of Priamur to expel the miners, but his words fell on deaf ears.
+Korff of Priamur to expel the miners, but was ignored.
 Later on, Empress Dowager Cixi personally sent a letter to the Russian Tsar, Alexander III, in protest.
 The Russians sent Cossacks to Zheltuga to warn the settlers of a Chinese attack as well as block passage from the Russian to the Chinese side of the Amur.

 Throughout 1885, Chinese forces started to become active around the area of Zheltuga.
 In July 1885, the Russian government officially called for the return of all Russian subjects to Russian territory.
 On August 18, 1885, a Qing official, along with 60 soldiers, visited the settlement to demand evacuation within eight days.
 The Chinese returned after the deadline passed and found Zheltuga mostly empty.
 The settlers, however, had simply hidden away nearby, and began to return.
 In January 1886, the Chinese again sent a detachment to the Republic of 1,600 soldiers ordered to raze the colony, deport the Russians, and execute any Chinese.
 The decision to allow the Russian settlers free passage home was to ensure that a worsening of relations with Russia would not occur.
 The settlement dispersed as a result, and Zheltuga was burned to the ground.
 The Russian survivors, most of whom moved to different parts of the country, attempted to replicate Zheltuga, but failed.
 The Chinese survivors who fled to the left bank of the Amur successfully started to mine gold at other sites in the Amur river basin, albeit with less success.
 The city of Mohe was founded nearby, with an official gold mine opened there the year after.
 "Transnational endeavors" of Chinese miners in Russian territory similar to those of the Zheltuga miners sprung up in the years following the fall of the Zheltuga Republic.